alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions and support from Tim Lenton, Chris Boulton, and Jessie Abrams during the course of this project.

 # References